ikuo/ofx-tools/README.md

 sbt> assembly
 ```

-Upload the fat-jar and set `net.shiroka.tools.ofx.Lambda::handler` as an entry point.
+Upload the fat-jar and set `net.shiroka.tools.ofx.aws.Lambda::handler` as an entry point.